box/box-typescript-sdk-gen/docs/legalHoldPolicyAssignments.md

 - legalHoldPolicyAssignmentId `string`
   - The ID of the legal hold policy assignment Example: "753465"
-- queryParams `GetLegalHoldPolicyAssignmentFileVersionOnHoldQueryParamsArg`
+- queryParams `GetLegalHoldPolicyAssignmentFileVersionOnHoldQueryParams`
   - Query parameters of getLegalHoldPolicyAssignmentFileVersionOnHold method
-- headers `GetLegalHoldPolicyAssignmentFileVersionOnHoldHeadersArg`
+- headers `GetLegalHoldPolicyAssignmentFileVersionOnHoldHeaders`
   - Headers of getLegalHoldPolicyAssignmentFileVersionOnHold method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.